rancher/api-spec/spec/README.md

     - This MUST always be present and be an array, even if there are 0 or 1 entries in it.

 And SHOULD have (when appropriate):
-  - <code>resourceTypes:</code> A map of the names of types that can be created in this collection to the URL for their schema.
+  - <code>resourceTypes:</code> A map of the names of types that can be created in this collection &rarr; the URL for their schema.
     - This SHOULD be present if the collection can contain more than one type.
     - Each resourceType should "extend" the type in the <code>resourceSchema</code> link to the "parent" type.
-  - <code>createDefaults:</code> A map of field names and their values.
+  - <code>createDefaults:</code> A map of field names &rarr; their values.
     - This can be used to specify a context-specific default value for fields when the client is creating a new resource.
-  - <code>actions:</code> A map of action names and the URL that can be requested to perform them.
+  - <code>actions:</code> A map of action names &rarr; the URL that can be requested to perform them.
     - This MAY be omitted if the resource type has no actions.
   - <code>pagination:</code> See [pagination](#pagination).
   - <code>sort:</code> See [sorting](#sorting).